Lemon and Thyme Yogurt Bundt Cake is a light cake with a perfect combination of both sweet lemon and minty-earthy thyme.

-Today I am happily sharing this Lemon and Thyme Yogurt Bundt Cake.
-The cake is a perfect combination of both sweet lemon and minty-earthy thyme.
-This time, I add freshly chopped thyme straight into the cake batter, making the thyme flavor shine through everything.
-It is actually a fairly mild in flavor, the cake is not that sweet and overwhelming.
-But If I am being honest, I think the real star is the lemon glaze on top.
-The lemon glaze not only adds the crisp on the outer layer of the cake, but also refreshing sweet and tart flavor that compliments the whole cake.
+Lemon and Thyme Yogurt Bundt Cake is a perfect combination of both sweet lemon and minty-earthy thyme.
+Freshly chopped thyme is added straight into the cake batter, making the thyme flavor shines through.
+The cake itself does not taste that sweet and overwhelming, so the lemon glaze on top not only adds the crisp on the outer layer of the cake but also refreshing sweet and tart flavor that compliments the whole cake.

 Baking with Thyme

 Thyme is a herb of the mint family with thin sprigs and small tiny spear-shaped green leaves.
 This herb has been a staple in Southern European and Mediterranean cuisines.
 It is available in both fresh or dried and we primarily use its leaves in cooking.
 Adding these leaves adds an aromatic woodsy and earthy flavor to dishes without being overwhelming.

 Thyme retains its flavor on drying better than many other herbs.
 Dried thyme is a suitable substitution for fresh in many cases.
 You can use roughly one-third of the volume of fresh thyme called for in the recipe if you want to substitute dried thyme for fresh.
 Dried thyme can be found in most major supermarkets, stored in an air-tight container.

 Baking with Yogurt